Fraser Kershaw: Coaching Legacy

-The U.S. Soccer Players organization linked Kershaw to World Cup Coach Bill Jeffrey, who led the USA Men's National Soccer Team at the 1950 World Cup in Brazil.
+The U.S. Soccer Players organization linked Kershaw to World Cup coach Bill Jeffrey, who led the USA men's national soccer team at the 1950 FIFA World Cup in Brazil.
 Jeffrey, the Scottish native led the U.S.A. men's team over England in one of the greatest upsets in world cup history and later died in 1966.
 Jeffrey's Penn State coaching lineage worked through four generations.
-By 1970, the captain of Jeffrey's 1950 world cup team, Walter Bahr became head coach from 1974-1988.
+By 1970, the captain of Jeffrey's 1950 world cup team, Walter Bahr became head coach from 1974 to 1988.
 His assistant, Barry Gorman, became head coach through the 2009 season.
-In 2021, the connection to Jeffrey continues with Coach Gorman’s youth player, Fraser Kershaw, who entered the head coaching job at Penn State Altoona.
+In 2021, the connection to Jeffrey continues with Coach Gorman's youth player, Fraser Kershaw, who entered the head coaching job at Penn State Altoona.
 The connection of four separate generations of soccer, reaching a 100-year continual coaching succession.

-In Kershaw's first year as a NCAA head coach, he led a very young Penn State soccer team to the program’s first winning record in half-a-decade.
+In Kershaw's first year as an NCAA head coach, he led a very young Penn State soccer team to the program's first winning record in half-a-decade.
 His men's soccer program had the best start since 2007 with a nationally ranked offense earning player awards regionally and national.
 The Altoona Mirror stated Kershaw was the right man for the job.
 April 16, 2021 Nuno Gomes of the Portugal national football team congratulating Kershaw and the Penn State team members.

+Sports History Network showcases Kershaw and Penn State Soccer team members wearing the same stripes back dating the historic year of 1812.